vector-of-bool/vector-of-bool.github.io/_drafts/build-like-ninja-1.md

-The reason we cannot simply group the input files into a single node like we did with multiple output nodes is that multiple edges may feed into our input set, and a proper subset of our own inputs may be used as inputs to another edge.
-Such a grouping is not possible in these cases since the edge outputs.
+The reason we cannot simply group the input files into a single node like we did with multiple output nodes is that multiple edges may feed into our input set, and a proper subset of our own outputs may be used as inputs to another edge.

 We impose a restriction that each "real" node in the graph have *at most one* inbound edge.
 The virtual edges and nodes do not correspond to the